 Have you seen all the copper decor trends popping up this year?
 It’s been awhile since I made a pumpkin craft and since I haven’t gone copper yet, I figured what a great way to paint a pumpkin!
 These would make a beautiful Thanksgiving Day tablescape just pop!
-These pumpkins really are a simple project to do, just paint, tape off and paint again and your done!
+These pumpkins really are a simple project to do, just paint, tape off, paint again and you are done!
 Here’s what you need to make these beauties!

 Copper Top Pumpkins

 - Acrylic paint~ Martha Stewart Metallic Rose Copper

 , Folkart Acrylic Paint Color: Skintone, brown

 - Glitter Extra fine and regular size glitter in copper